richardjharris/trim-uri/README.md

 Data URIs are handled specially (the content part is removed).
 Other URIs simply have their rightmost part trimmed off.

+Elision won't occur if the separator is larger or equal to the content being elided.

 ## License